Frequent Asked Questions

 Some facts about important global health issues

-Savics helps the community to eradicate the main killer epidemics by collecting test results and generate valuable insights from it.
-Currently acting against tuberculosis we plan to focus on other critical epidemics.
+Savics helps the community eradicate the most deadly epidemics by collecting test results and generating valuable insights from those results.
+Currently, we are acting against tuberculosis, and we plan to focus on other critical epidemics.

-- VIH is the second killer infectious disease
+- HIV is the second most deadly infectious disease.

-- 2,1 million new cases were reported in 2015 leading to a total of 36.7 million people living with HIV worldwide
+- 1,8 million new cases were reported in 2016, with a total of 36,7 million people living with HIV worldwide.

-- Not even 50% of the cases have an access to treatments
+- Less than 50% of all cases have an access to anti-retrovirals (ARVs).

-- One estimates that only 54% of the people infected know about their infection
+- One estimate states that only 54% of the people living with HIV know they are infected.

 The Malaria epidemic

-- Malaria is the 3rd killer infectious disease
+- Malaria is the third most deadly infectious disease.

-- 85-90% of cases and deaths occurred in Sub-Saharan Africa
+- 92% of cases and deaths occurred in the African region.

-Hepatitis (HVC) is also on our radar screen.
-Soon or later we will tackle it too.
+Hepatitis (HVC) is also on our radar.
+We will tackle it soon too.

-DataToCare is a suite of various software tools which all improve connectivity and data management in the health care sector.
+DataToCare is a software which improve connectivity and data management in the health care sector.

-- DataToCare Capture .
-It can be installed in all laboratories or healthcare centers where diagnostics are performed.
-It connects laboratories, collects medical data and sends it by SMS technology or through internet to a national server.
+- DataToCare desktop: It can be installed in all laboratories or healthcare centers where diagnostics are performed.
+It connects laboratories, collects medical data and sends it by SMS technology or through internet to the national server.

-- DataToCare Analytics .
-It is a platform accessible via any e-devices with internet access.
+- DataToCare server: It is a platform accessible via any e-devices with internet access.
 The platform analyzes the data located on your server and provides you with simple visualization of your data using graphs, maps, reports and notifications to help you in your day-to-day and long term decision-making processes.

-DataToCare Capture currently collects data from tuberculosis diagnostic tests.
+DataToCare Capture currently collects data from tuberculosis and HIV diagnostic tests.

-In 2017, the software shall collect malaria, hepatitis and HIV test results.
+In 2018, the software shall collect malaria and hepatitis test results.

-DataToCare Capture currently collects data automatically from GeneXpert MTB/RIF devices and manually from solid and liquid (MGIT) cultures as well as from line probe assays.
+DataToCare currently collects data automatically from GeneXpert machines and manually from solid and liquid (MGIT) cultures as well as from line probe assays.

 Yes.
-DataToCare Capture doesn't require an internet access to collect test results and send them to the server.
+DataToCare desktop doesn't require an internet access to collect test results and send them to the server.
 There is an in-built option to transfer the collected data thanks to the SMS technology.

-DataToCare Analytics requires internet access to work properly.
+DataToCare server requires internet access to work properly.

 All legal terms about data ownership and management can be red in our legal page on our website.
 Check the legal link at the bottom of each page of our website to get more details on this.

 Savics provides you with automated reports with all your collected results for a given period of time, covering a specific region.
-You customize the periodicity (mensually, quaterly, annually) and the region focused (local, regional, national).
+You customize the periodicity (monthly, quarterly, annually) and the region focused (local, regional, national).
 The reports are generated in a .xlsx (Microsoft Excel) format file.

-DataToCare Capture has to be requested to our team.
+DataToCare has to be requested to our team.
 Contact us to submit your request.

-DataToCare Capture is written in Java and works on a PC (Windows) or Mac (macOS).
+DataToCare desktop is written in Java and works on a PC (Windows or Linux) or Mac (macOS).
 The database is currently in Couchbase.

 Yes, of course.
 In today's world of portable devices, this is a must.
 DataToCare has a responsive design.
-The DataToCare Capture and DataToCare Analytics views will adapt themselves automatically to the mobile device screen size you are using.
+The DataToCare views will adapt themselves automatically to the mobile device screen size you are using.

 We have heard about this issue with some Samsung tablets.